Edward Onslow Ford: Public monuments

-Completed sometime during 1890, Ford's memorial to Percy Bysshe Shelly was commissioned by Lady Shelly, the widow of the poets' son Percy Florence Shelley, for the Protestant Cemetery in Rome but was deemed too large for the intended location and eventually installed at University College, Oxford.
+Completed sometime during 1890, Ford's memorial to Percy Bysshe Shelley was commissioned by Lady Shelley, the widow of the poets' son, Sir Percy Shelley, 3rd Baronet, for the Protestant Cemetery in Rome but was deemed too large for the intended location and eventually installed at University College, Oxford.
 With the intended cemetery location in mind, Ford designed the monument with a tall and elaborate base in bronze and coloured marble featuring a mourning figure and winged lions supporting a marble figure of the drowned Shelley.
 The work was shown at the Royal Academy in 1891, to considerable praise, before being installed at Oxford.

 For Queen Victoria's Diamond Jubilee in 1897, Ford was commissioned to create a monumental statue of the Queen for Manchester.
 The work was not completed until after her death and received poor reviews when exhibited, indoors, at the Royal Academy in May 1901 but was greatly praised when unveiled in a more appropriate external setting in Manchester later the same year.
 Victoria sat for Ford a number of times for the Manchester monument.
 At her request, those studies became the basis of several portrait busts of the queen by Ford, in both marble and bronze, which she used as gifts.
 Ford delivered the last of these early in January 1901, weeks before she died.
 He subsequently produced a number of small-scale copies, in bronze, of the work which is considered a sensitive and sympathetic study of the elderly Victoria and the last sculptured likeness of her for which she sat.

 Ford was a founding member of the Art Workers Guild in 1884 and became president of the Guild in 1885.
 He was elected an Associate Member of the Royal Academy in 1888 and became a full Academician in 1895.